bc-bane/frameTVArtModePi/README.md

 ## 🌐 Network setup
 1. Connect your **Apple TV** and **Frame TV** to your router via **Ethernet**.
 (Wi-Fi *may* work if all devices are on the same subnet, but mesh networks can cause discovery failures.)
 2. Assign **static local IPs** to both devices in your router’s admin panel.
 This ensures reliable communication between the Pi, Apple TV, and Frame TV.
+3. After Flashing my Pi and plugging it in I also assign it a static IP so that it is very easy to log into later

 ---